 These qualities amongst many others make amphoteric surfactants suitable for use in shampoos, dyes, pharmaceuticals and many more.

-As experts in chemical manufacturing and supplies Airedale Chemical are perfectly places to not only provide you with existing surfactants but to aid you in the research and development of new bespoke solutions.
+As experts in chemical manufacturing and supplies, Airedale Chemical are perfectly placed to not only provide you with existing surfactants but to aid you in the research and development of new bespoke solutions.

 Please explore our range of Surfactants which provides appearance, description and application information for each.